Tips For Traveling With Your Chihuahua

 Did you know that Greyhound does not allow pets?
 These restrictions limit your choices for traveling with a pet.

-You should know that if your chihuahua is used as a therapy pet to help thwart your anxiety or depression, then you can avoid paying fees that comes with bringing your pup along.
+You should know that if your chihuahua is used as a therapy pet to help thwart your anxiety or depression, then you can avoid paying the fees that come with bringing your pup along.

 There are no special requirements needed to have your dog registered as a therapy animal; all you need is a prescription from your doctor.